Skip to main content Skip to search Skip to main navigation

 Where Does Our Tap Water Come From?

-In Switzerland, households receive tap water from local water utilities.
-These utilities treat so-called raw water sourced from various origins.
+In Switzerland, tap water is supplied to households by local water utilities.
+These utilities treat what is known as raw water, which originates from various sources.
 After treatment, this raw water becomes drinking water.
-Depending on the region, approximately 80% of the raw water for tap water production comes from groundwater, including spring water, while the remaining 20% is sourced from lakes and rivers. :contentReference[oaicite:0]{index=0}
+Depending on the region, about 40% of the raw water for tap water production comes from groundwater, 40% from springs, and 20% from surface waters like lakes and rivers.

 The Water Cycle

-Solar radiation causes water from oceans, lakes, and rivers to evaporate and rise as water vapor into the atmosphere.
-Due to temperature differences, the vapor condenses into water droplets, forming clouds.
-These droplets accumulate until they become too heavy and fall as precipitation.
-This precipitation returns to oceans, lakes, and rivers.
+Through solar radiation, water evaporates from oceans, lakes, and rivers and rises into the atmosphere as water vapor.
+Due to temperature differences, the vapor condenses into water droplets, which form clouds.
+In the clouds, the droplets collect until they become too heavy and fall as rain.
+This rainwater flows back into oceans, lakes, and rivers.

-A significant portion of the rain infiltrates the soil, forming groundwater, which in turn feeds rivers and lakes.
-In winter, when temperatures are low, the water droplets in the clouds crystallize into snowflakes, which fall and contribute to glacier formation. ❄️ With renewed solar radiation, the water evaporates, and the cycle begins anew.
+However, a large portion of the rain seeps into the ground and forms the groundwater, which in turn feeds rivers and lakes.
+In winter, when temperatures are low, water droplets in the clouds crystallize into snowflakes, which fall and form glaciers. ❄️ With renewed solar radiation, the water evaporates, and the cycle begins anew.

 From Groundwater to Drinking Water

-To extract raw water, groundwater is pumped to the surface and transported via pipelines to water treatment plants.
-If the raw water originates from springs, lakes, or rivers, it is also conveyed to the treatment plants through pipelines.
-There, the water is purified and processed into tap water.
-After treatment, the tap water is typically stored in reservoirs before being distributed to households.
+To obtain raw water, groundwater is pumped to the surface and directed via pipes to the water treatment plants.
+If the raw water comes from springs, lakes, or rivers, it is also transported through pipelines to the waterworks.
+There, the water is purified and treated to become tap water.
+After treatment, the tap water is usually first collected in water reservoirs and from there distributed to households.

 The Quality of Swiss Tap Water

-The causes are varied, but one weak point is the water pipes, which have a limited lifespan and must be regularly maintained or replaced.
-During these operations or due to the age of the pipes, contamination can occur, affecting water quality.
-In Switzerland, homeowners are legally obligated to ensure the quality of tap water and provide tenants with flawless drinking water.
+The causes for this are varied, but one vulnerability lies in the water pipes, which have a limited lifespan and require regular maintenance or replacement.
+During these works, or due to the age of the pipes, contamination can occur that affects water quality.
+In Switzerland, homeowners are legally obliged to ensure the quality of tap water and to provide tenants with impeccable drinking water.

-Regular water analyses, which can be easily conducted with our water analysis kits and rapid tests, help quickly detect heavy metals, pollutants, and other risk factors.
-With these tools, targeted actions can be taken to ensure water quality. 💧
+Regular water analyses, which can be easily performed with our water analysis kits and quick tests, help to quickly detect heavy metals, pollutants, and other risk factors.
+With these tools, targeted action can be taken to ensure water quality. 💧

 Tip